tobimori/kirby-queues/README.md

 Its main goal is to provide plugin developers with a common way to implement background tasks without each plugin having to implement its own queueing system (of course you can also create background tasks unique to your Kirby site); e.g. [Kirby SEO](https://github.com/tobimori/kirby-seo) uses these for page audits, broken links checking; [DreamForm](https://github.com/tobimori/kirby-dreamform) allows you to run "actions" as background tasks to postpone long-running processes such as PDF generation or email sending.

 Its storage is powered by the Kirby Caching API, which allows us to easily support a variety of providers, such as File, Redis, and more out of the box.
+Theoretically, this also supports multiple workers running in parallel on multiple machines, albeit the plugin has not been tested with such a setup.

 Queues also supports scheduled jobs in the same worker process.